 What is the Average Life for Computers?

-We recommend planning on 3 years for laptops and 5 years for desktops for budgeting purposes.
-This of course depends on how the computer is treated, whether or not it has a robust configuration and the requirements of the user.
-We always suggest a 3 year next day onsite service warranty unless you are able to be without a computer for a few weeks while it is sent away for repair.
+We always suggest a three-year next-day onsite service warranty unless you are able to be without a computer for a few weeks while it is sent away for repair.

 Fair Market Value (FMV)